Project-MONAI/monai-deploy-informatics-gateway/docs/setup/setup.md

 ### Optional: Input Data Plug-ins

-Each listening AE Title may be configured with zero or more plug-ins to maniulate incoming DICOM files before saving to the storage service and dispatching a workflow request.
+Each listening AE Title may be configured with zero or more plug-ins to manipulate incoming DICOM files before saving to the storage service and dispatching a workflow request.
 To include input data plug-ins, first create your plug-ins by implementing the [IInputDataPlugin](xref:Monai.Deploy.InformaticsGateway.Api.IInputDataPlugin) interface and then use `-p` argument with the fully qualified type name with the `mig-cli aet add` command.
 For example, the following command adds `MyNamespace.AnonymizePlugin`